 This week we got about a foot of snow in Virginia.
-The first thing I do when it’s cold and snowy is get something in my slow cooker.
-Nothings better than a comfort meal that doesn’t take a lot of effort.
-And this potato soup is one of my favorites!
+The first thing I do when it’s cold and snowy is get something in the crock pot.
+Nothing’s better than comfort food.
+Especially doesn’t take a lot of effort.
+This potato soup is one of my favorites!
 It’s perfect to tuck into while wearing pajamas and watching the snow fall.

-Chop a few potatoes, cook together a soup base and let the slow cooker do it’s magic.
+Chop a few potatoes, cook together a soup base and let the slow cooker do it’s magicchemistry.
 And there’s only a few ingredients.
 In my opinion potatoes don’t need much to shine.
 The final product is a creamy, tasty potato soup that takes minimal effort.
 Potato soup is the ultimate comfort food – not only is it comforting to eat, but you can by comfortable while it’s cooking!

-In the more recent iterations of this recipe, I added dill, and I have not looked back.
+In the more recent iterations of this recipe, I added dill, and haven’t looked back.
 Dill adds a buttery herbaceous flavor that is a perfect pairing with potatoes.
 I was surprised how much of a difference a few dashes of it made in the overall taste of this dish.
 If you’re not a fan, you could always leave it out.

 I usually throw this potato soup in the slow cooker on Sundays while football is on.
 Occasionally I make this in the summer because it doesn’t need an oven.
 I love cooking dinner while I’m lounging on the couch.

 My slow cooker isn’t huge.
 You might be able to double the recipe if you have a large one.
 I love this soup leftover.
 It gets thicker and more flavorful but does take some time to fully reheat.